xterm-x11/docs/package.md

 You can easily and quickly install XTerm on a command line on most GNU/Linux distributions by using a package manager.

 Before installing XTerm, verify that your system is using X11 (rather than Wayland).

-There is a number of commands you can choose from to check this:
+There are a few commands you can choose from to check this:

 `$ echo $XDG_SESSION_TYPE`